jamesformica/blog/articles/r&d.md

 It might have been hard to drag Matt and I out of the room when our 2 weeks were up, but I was thankful to have gotten the chance to experience the wonders of the R&D room and it's magical motivational powers.
 We decided to leave an R&D Hall of Fame list at the top of the whiteboard.
 The legacy of Matt and James lives on.

 ![our legacy](images/r&d/halloffame.jpg)

+<sup>1</sup> Thank you Dave for the correction.
+I must say it definitely feels longer than 1 year!